ryanhill1/Time-Dep-Schro/README.md

-# Time Dependent Schrödinger
+# Solving the Time Dependent Schrödinger Equation
-Solving the time dependent Schrödinger equation using the Crank-Nicolson method
+Solving the Schrödinger equation for a time-dependent electron wavepacket traveling through a potential barrier using the Crank-Nicolson method.